Mummies galore, with recycled cardboard inner tubes.

 Generally, hieroglyphics would include four key elements.

-This would include the name and title of the deceased, a list of food offerings, and door which they could pass through, and eyes to see outside the coffin.
+This would include the name and title of the deceased, a list of food offerings, a door which they could pass through, and eyes to see outside the coffin.

 These excellent projects and super Halloween resources are available at Baker Ross at affordable prices and with quick delivery!